 Peru is the third largest of the countries in the region, is roughly twice the size of Texas, and has a similar population to the state, meaning Peru is generally quite low in terms of population density.
 With parts of the country in the Andes and another region covered by the Amazon forest, this is not necessarily a surprise.

 Around twice the size of California, Venezuela is a country that has a long Caribbean coastline, as well as being home to a portion of the Amazon in the south of the country, and a part of the Andes range.
-The capital city, Caracas, has just over two million residents, and an economy based largely on oil production.
+The capital city, Caracas, has just over two million residents and an economy mainly based on oil production.

 The second of South America's landlocked countries is slightly smaller than California and is also relatively sparsely populated.
 One of the interesting aspects of the country is that it is home to the largest hydroelectric dam on the continent, near the Iguazu Falls, and this electricity plant produces far more electricity than the country needs, exporting most of the energy to Brazil.
 It is also home to Mennonite immigrants.